freenas/freenas-docs/userguide/jails.rst

   dataset in :file:`/iocage/download` can then be removed without affecting the availability of fetched releases or an existing jail.

-* :file:`iocage` datasets on activated pools are independent of each other and do **not** share any data.
+* :file:`iocage/` datasets on activated pools are independent of each other and do **not** share any data.